 Examples of gender identity discrimination include:

 This list is not exhaustive.
-Basically, an employer who creates, promotes, or enforces any type of gender-identity based preference or policy could be liable for gender identity discrimination in a jurisdiction that recognizes such a claim.
+Basically, an employer who creates, promotes, or enforces any type of gender-identity based preference or policy could be liable for gender identity discrimination.

 In June 2020, the United States Supreme Court issued a landmark ruling for gay and transgender workers in the case of Bostock v.
 Clayton County (590 U.S. ____).
 In that case, Aimee Stephens, a funeral home worker, was diagnosed with gender dysphoria.
 When Ms. Stephens, who at that point presented as male, informed her bosses that she intended to live and work as a woman when she returned from an upcoming vacation, she was fired.
 (The case also involved individuals who alleged their employers fired them because of their sexual orientation.)